 - 16mm color film, sound, transferred to digital video (projection); 30 min. loop Edition number two of six

-- Restricted gift of Martin Friedman and Peggy Casey-Friedman; Contemporary Art Discretionary Fund
+- Purchased with funds provided by Martin Friedman and Peggy Casey-Friedman; Contemporary Art Discretionary Fund

 - © 1997 Amar Kanwar